groc-prog/pyneo4j-ogm/README.md

 ### Basic concepts <a name="basic-concepts"></a>
 If you have worked with other ORM's like `sqlalchemy` or `beanie` before, you will find that this library is very similar to them.
 The main idea is to work with nodes and relationships in a **structured and easy-to-use** way instead of writing out complex cypher queries and tons of boilerplate for simple operations.

 The concept of this library builds on the idea of defining nodes and relationships present in the graph database as **Python classes**.
-This allows for easy and structured access to the data in the database.
-These classes provide a robust foundation for working with a Neo4j database.
-On top of that, the library provides additional features like a `custom query filters` and `automatic model resolution from queries` out of the box.
-All of this is done in a **asynchronous** way using the asynchronous driver provided by Neo4j.
+This allows for easy and structured access to the data.
+These classes provide a robust foundation for working with a Neo4j database using methods for common queries, a filter API, model resolution and more.

 In the following sections we will take a look at all of the features of this library and how to use them.